Alex & Coya's journey

 When Alex first moved here, she arrived wide-eyed and ready to ride.

-In those early months, the adventures came thick and fast.
+In those early months, the experiences came thick and fast.
 She bikepacked the Heaphy Track and Old Ghost Road, volunteered at the Dodzy Memorial Enduro heckling riders from inside an inflatable pterodactyl suit, and heli biked Mount Royal in Richmond Forest Park.

 "How lucky was I?
 Those are the kinds of experiences people travel from around the world for."